hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/environment.md

 # HPC Workspace Data and Software Tools

 ## Description
-HPC Workspace module provides support for user-friendly file system access, custom software stacks in HPC Workspaces, and SLURM accounting.
+HPC Workspace modules provides support for user-friendly file system access, custom software stacks in HPC Workspaces, and SLURM accounting.
 The module can also be used to set up HOME for a custom software stack.

+Furthermore, there are modules provided to load a working Workspace and additionally a software stacks from another Workspace, see [Additional software stacks](#additional-software-stacks)

 ## Workspace module
 The Workspace module adjust the environment to work in a specific HPC Workspace.